blefebvre/react-native-sqlite-demo/README.md

-# React Native SQLite Demo
+# React Native SQLite + Dropbox sync demo

 This project is a basic List application that demonstrates building an offline first app with SQLite and React Native (featuring TypeScript and CocoaPods under the hood).
+Once authorized, the database can be synced between multiple devices using Dropbox.

 These instructions only cover iOS usage at this time.

 ## Install JS dependencies